Dr Mariana Campbell

 Research Fellow & Lab Manager

 Mariana Campbell is originally from Brazil, where she completed a Bachelor of Science, followed by a Research Masters.
-She was awarded an Australian international post-graduate scholarship in 2009 to undertake a Ph.D. at The University of Queensland, studying the Ecology and Conservation of the Mary River turtle (Elusor macrurus).
-She currently works at Charles Darwin University as a Research Associate, managing the research associated with two Commonwealth Funded Grants.
-In this role she engages in laboratory and field work around, but also manages the administration of the MLE-Lab.
+She was awarded an Australian International Post-graduate Research Scholarship (IPRS) in 2009 to undertake a Ph.D. at The University of Queensland, studying the Ecology and Conservation of the Mary River turtle (Elusor macrurus).
+She currently works at Charles Darwin University as a Post-doc Reserach Fellow, managing the research associated with two Commonwealth Funded Grants.
+In this role she engages in laboratory and field work around animal movement, but also manages the administration of the MLE-Lab.

 Ph.: +61 8 89467290